LCTT/TranslateProject/sources/tech/20180727 How to analyze your system with perf and Python.md

 #### Limit on number of traced events

 As `curt` gets more sophisticated, it is likely that more and more events may be required to be included in the trace file. `perf` currently requires one file descriptor per event per CPU.
 This becomes a problem when the maximum number of open file descriptors is not a large multiple of the number of CPUs on the system.
 On systems with large numbers of CPUs, this quickly becomes a problem.
 For example, the default maximum number of open file descriptors is often 1,024.
 An IBM POWER8 system with four sockets may have 12 cores per socket and eight threads (CPUs) per core.
 Such a system has 4 * 12 * 8 = 392 CPUs.
 In that case, `perf` could trace only about two events!
-A workaround is to (significantly) increase the maximum number of open file descriptors (`ulimit –n` if the system administrator has configured the hard limits high enough; or the administrator can set the limits higher in `/etc/security/limits.conf` for `nofile`).
+A workaround is to (significantly) increase the maximum number of open file descriptors (`ulimit 閳ユ悏` if the system administrator has configured the hard limits high enough; or the administrator can set the limits higher in `/etc/security/limits.conf` for `nofile`).

 ### Summary

-I hope this article shows the power of `perf`—and specifically the utility and flexibility of the Python scripting enabled with `perf`—to perform sophisticated processing of kernel trace data.
+I hope this article shows the power of `perf`閳ユ攣nd specifically the utility and flexibility of the Python scripting enabled with `perf`閳ユ敄o perform sophisticated processing of kernel trace data.
 Also, it shows some of the issues and edge cases that can be encountered when the boundaries of such technologies are tested.

 Please feel free to download and make use of the `curt` tool described here, report problems, suggest improvements, or contribute code of your own on the [`curt` GitHub page][5].